ZahraArj/SLAM-papers/02_AI_Based.md

 ### Visual Localization UoT, Prof. Jonathan Kelly, [STARS Lab](https://starslab.ca/)
 - [DPC-Net: Deep Pose Correction for Visual Localization] (https://arxiv.org/pdf/1709.03128.pdf)
  <img src= "https://user-images.githubusercontent.com/46463022/132727336-fb115aa9-dbc7-4e9f-9b4a-c3f684a1a0f6.png">

+#### Theory:
+* In contrast to other methods that completely replace a classical visual estimator with a deep network, we propose an approach that uses a convolutional neural network to learn difficult-to-model **corrections to the estimator** from ground-truth training data.

 <br/>
 <br/>